 What is a Rugby tax refund?

-As a professional or semi-professional Rugby player you are an expert in all things Rugby.
-However, are you aware of the many expenses you have could contribute to a good tax refund for you.
-Here at Swift Tax Refunds we are not experts at playing Rugby but we do know a thing or two about tax and we can help you get the most back from HMRC on a tax refund.
+As a professional or semi-professional Rugby player, you are an expert in all things Rugby.
+However, are you aware of the many expenses you have that could contribute to a good tax refund for you?
+Here at Swift Tax Refunds, we are not experts at playing Rugby but we do know a thing or two about tax and we can help you get the most back from HMRC on a tax refund.

 What information do I need for a Rugby tax refund?